icook/yota/docs/AJAX.rst

 that you can design.
 To a user of the library, the implementation differeneces of on-submit and piecewise are minor.

-.. note:: This is a good place to mention that Yota's JavaScript library has a
-	built in redirect function, accessed by placing a 'redirect' key in your post-validation response.
-This is a useful tool if you are using ajax for something similar to a login form.
-Typically you would want to return an HTTP 302 for redirection; however, most browsers request the new page in the same method they obtained the last page, in this case utilizing XML is probably not very useful.

 .. note:: Yota's JavaScript library is desinged as a jQuery plugin, and as such jQuery is
     also required to use these features.